uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 {interactive slug="complicated-remote" type="in-page"}

-The remote control shown here has several buttons that could potentially do the same thing: "Direct Navigator", "Guide", "Menu", "Status" and "Option" all give access to different functions, but it's hard to predict which is which.
+The remote control shown here has several buttons that could potentially do the same thing: "Guide", "Status", "Menu", "Option" and "Direct Navigator" all give access to different functions, but it's hard to predict which is which.
 This remote has 22 buttons altogether!

 {image file-path="img/chapters/remote-simple.jpg" alt="A simple remote control." alignment="left"}